etkaar/Authenticator/README.md

 # Authenticator
 Standalone authenticator executable (Windows) for internal purposes, e.g. used with a DynDNS service.

+#### False Positives by Antivirus Software

+AutoIt is dead easy to use; end users do not need to install AutoIt to run compiled programs.
+However, the downside is, that it is often wrongfully detected as a virus by Windows Defender or other antivirus software.

 #### Requirements

 - AutoIt 3.3.14.5